-To see the version of the Azure CLI 1.0 you installed, type the following:
+To see the version of the Azure CLI 1.0 you installed, type the command:

-Now you are ready!
-To access all the CLI commands to work with your own resources, connect to your Azure subscription from the Azure CLI.
+To access all the CLI commands, connect to your Azure subscription from the Azure CLI.

 When you first use Azure CLI, you see a message asking if you want to allow Microsoft to collect usage information.
 Participation is voluntary.
 If you choose to participate, you can stop at any time by running